![]() |

 - Using drives to tackle the water industry’s 'silent challenge'

-- ABB launches Industrial Knowledge Vault
+- ABB launches GMD Copilot

 - VALVE ACTUATION SUPPORTS OFFSHORE WIND FARM